Healthy Living: Why Sleep Matters And 5 Ways Steam May Help

-It may seem counterintuitive that immersing your body into the high-humidity environment of a steam room can help you sleep at night, but that’s what researchers have discovered.
-The controlled, distraction-free environment of a steam room helps facilitate calm and relaxation.
-And the heat itself can have surprising benefits.
+It may seem counterintuitive that immersing your body into the high-humidity environment of a steam room could possibly help you sleep at night, but that’s what researchers have discovered.
+The controlled, distraction-free environment of a steam room can help facilitate calm and relaxation.
+And the heat itself may have surprising benefits.
 One study on elderly subjects suffering from insomnia discovered that increasing body temperature helped enhance quality of sleep and “quickness of falling asleep.”

 Here are some of the other ways that steam therapy can contribute to better sleep.

 This is where it all begins.
 Stress and its attendant effects do a number on multiple physiological systems in the body.
 Stress hormones, such as cortisol, negatively affect immunity, cardiovascular function, blood pressure, cognitive function, and more.
 Cortisol, also known as the “fight-or-flight” hormone, can increase dramatically just on your commute home.
 (Road rage is particularly bad for your overall wellness.)

 Steam rooms may be a great way to de-stress after a difficult day.
 It starts with the tranquil environment of a steam session that clears the mind and blocks out distractions.
 This calming effect can be enhanced by soothing music or aromatherapy.
 Some say that a session in a steam room is like getting a relaxing massage inside and outside the body.